afnfyz/fb_marketplace_scraper-python-tableau/README.md

 - URL: URL to the listing on Facebook Marketplace.

 ### Tableau Dashboard
-Accompanying this script is a Tableau dashboard (marketplace_dashboard.twbx) that visualizes the data extracted from Facebook Marketplace.
+Accompanying this script is a Tableau dashboard (fb_marketplace_dashboard.twbx) that visualizes the data extracted from Facebook Marketplace.
 The dashboard includes a map, table and filters to explore the scraped car listings interactively.
 Open the dashboard and connect the data to the dashboard.